httpwg/http-extensions/draft-ietf-httpbis-replay.md

 ~~~

 An intermediary that forwards a request prior to the completion of the TLS
-handshake with its client MUST send it with the `Early-Data` header field set to
+handshake with its client MUST send it with the Early-Data header field set to
 "1" (i.e., it adds it if not present in the request).
 An intermediary MUST use
+the Early-Data header field if the request might have been subject to a replay
-the `Early-Data` header field if it - or another instance (see
+and might already have been forwarded by it or another instance (see {{be-consistent}}).
-{{be-consistent}}) - could have forwarded the request prior to handshake
-completion if circumstances were different.

 An intermediary MUST NOT remove this header field if it is present in a request.
-`Early-Data` MUST NOT appear in a `Connection` header field.
+Early-Data MUST NOT appear in a Connection header field.

-The `Early-Data` header field is not intended for use by user agents (that is,
+The Early-Data header field is not intended for use by user agents (that is,
 the original initiator of a request).
 Sending a request in early data implies
 that the client understands this specification and is willing to retry a request
 in response to a 425 (Too Early) status code.
 A user agent that sends a request
-in early data does not need to include the `Early-Data` header field.
+in early data does not need to include the Early-Data header field.

 A server cannot make a request that contains the Early-Data header field safe
 for processing by waiting for the handshake to complete.
 A request that is
 marked with Early-Data was sent in early data on a previous hop.
 Requests that
-contain the Early-Data field and cannot be safely processed MUST be rejected
+contain the Early-Data header field and cannot be safely processed MUST be rejected
 using the 425 (Too Early) status code.

-The `Early-Data` header field carries a single bit of information and clients
+The Early-Data header field carries a single bit of information, and clients
 MUST include at most one instance.
 Multiple or invalid instances of the header
 field MUST be treated as equivalent to a single instance with a value of 1 by a
 server.

-A `Early-Data` header field MUST NOT be included in responses or request
+An Early-Data header field MUST NOT be included in responses or request
 trailers.